 Head to Pacifica on Wednesday, July 4 for the annual celebration at Frontierland Park.
 From 11 am to 4 pm, enjoy fun events such as live music, face painting, free games, food, crafts and more.
 Admission is free.

 You can also start your day out at this year's 4th of July Rocket Run Race.
 This 5-Mile morning run starts at 8:45 am at the Pacifica Community Center (540 Crespi Dr.).

 The 36th Annual Summer Festival and Chili Cook-Off is Tuesday, July 4 at Mitchell Park (600 East Meadow Drive) in Palo Alto.
 This yearly Independence Day event lasts from 12 noon to 5pm.
 The Chili and Ice Cream Tasting starts at 1:30pm.

 In addition to chili, you can also listen to live music, enjoy food from other food vendors, get your kids involved in a number of activities, and more.

 Redwood City will once again host the largest Fourth of July Parade in Northern California.
 It starts at 10 am in downtown Redwood City on Broadway, Marshall, Main and other downtown streets.
-This year's theme is "The Best of the West."

 This year's festival takes place on the streets near the San Mateo County History Museum.
 You will find food, beverages, arts and crafts, and more.
 The Battle of the Bands competition starts at 1 pm on Hamilton Street.
 There is also a kids area and informational booths.